Decimal separator: Current international standards

 Past versions of ISO 8601, but not the 2019 revision, also stipulated normative notation based on SI conventions, adding that the comma is preferred over the full stop.

-ISO 80000-1 stipulates that "The decimal sign is either a comma or a point on the line."
+ISO 80000-1 stipulates, "The decimal sign is either a comma or a point on the line."
 The standard does not stipulate any preference, observing that usage will depend on customary usage in the language concerned, but adds a note that as per ISO/IEC directives, all ISO standards should use the comma as the decimal marker.